List of television series canceled before airing an episode: I

-This animated series from Klasky Csupo for Spike TV featured a story about two immigrants – Jóska and Vladislav (from Hungary and Russia, respectively) – as they adjust to their new life in the United States.
+This animated series from Klasky Csupo for Spike TV featured a story about the immigrants Jóska and Vladislav (from Hungary and Russia, respectively) as they adjust to their new life in the United States.
 Six episodes were ordered, with a two-hour marathon to begin the run, though no other episodes ran due to overall complications with the re-launch of the network and ratings below expectations for the animated line-up's first evening.
 The series was adapted into a motion picture for theatrical release, which was released on DVD in the United States in 2009.